tordener/binance-testnet-tool/README.md

 # binance-testnet-tool
-Some functions to do a bit of trading on the testnet API
+Some pretty simple functions to do a bit of trading on Binance's testnet API with node

+Pretty sure that you will need node version > 17 to use fetch or crypto
+- A few of these functions are unfinished, check the doc block description when you are implementing them first

 ## Function List